nikolasb/Payday-2-XP-Calculator-App/README.md

 # Payday 2 XP Calculator App

-This is an application designed for iOS to allow users to calulate how much experience is needed to get from one level to another in the game Payday 2.
+This is an application designed for iOS to allow users to calculate how much experience is needed to get from one level to another in the game Payday 2.

 # Motivation